siuLongBao/genre_classification_assignment/README.md

 ### Data Imbalance

 The dataset exhibited class imbalance, which could bias the model towards more frequent genres.
-This was mitigated by applying pre-trained machine learning models.
+This was mitigated by calculated class weights during the model training process.

 ### Long Sequence Handling